 The Law Center to Prevent Gun Violence

-The Law Center to Prevent Gun Violence (LCPGV), formerly the Legal Community Against Violence, was founded after a mass shooting at at San Francisco law firm in 1993 in which eight people were killed and six wounded before the shooter, an apparently mentally ill man who held a grudge against the law firm for unknown reasons, killed himself.
-The LCPGV website is an excellent source of information on gun laws in the United States.
-The LCPGV website also contains information regarding the Second Amendment and the ramifications of the 2008 Heller decision in which the US Supreme Court reversed over 200 years of prior legal precedent in ruling in a narrow 5-4 decision that the Second Amendment conferred a constitutional right to keep a handgun in the home.
-LCPGV actively participates in fostering what the organization refers to as "smart gun laws."
-These laws do not, however, include the kinds of definitive gun control legislation advocated by Americans Against Gun Violence, and although the LCPGV website refers to the Heller decision as being a "radical departure" from the Supreme Court's previous interpretation of the Second Amendment, LCPGV does not openly advocate overturning Heller.
+The Law Center to Prevent Gun Violence (LCPGV), formerly the Legal Community Against Violence, was founded after a mass shooting at at San Francisco law firm in 1993 in which eight people were killed and six wounded before the shooter killed himself.
+The LCPGV website has been an excellent source of information on gun laws in the United States.
+The LCPGV has also been active in fostering what the organization refers to as "smart gun laws" and in opposing bad ones.

 The Brady Campaign to Prevent Gun Violence